Things to do in Lisbon for Christmas

 Do you need some ideas of things to do in Lisbon for Christmas?
 If you’ve decided to come to Lisbon for Christmas, it’s a great choice because you’ll love it!
 Christmas is a very important celebration in Portugal.
 Everybody gets together and shows their affection to the loved ones as much as possible.
 Members of the families help each other.
 Mothers, grandmothers, aunts, uncles, cousins make their best starters and dishes.
 It’s cold outside, but you will not find a warmer place than Portuguese homes during Christmas.
 Read on to find out some tips for you to enjoy the city of Lisbon in this holiday season as best as possible!

-If you’re in Lisbon for Christmas, eating “bolo-rei” is tradition you just can’t skip.
+If you’re in Lisbon for Christmas, eating “bolo-rei” is a tradition you just can’t skip.
 “Bolo-rei” (“king-cake” in English) is one of the traditional desserts in Lisbon for Christmas season, referring to the Three Wise Men who visited Jesus when he was born.
 With a mandatory presence in every household during this season, eating bolo-rei is a must during your journey to Lisbon this Christmas.

 Go to Campo Pequeno for the Christmas Market